GenomicsAotearoa/RNA-seq-workshop/5.Overrepresentation_Analysis/rnaseq-pathway.md

     ## 15                    TRUE
     ## 57                    TRUE

+Easier to find if we use `View()`

 ``` r
 supportedOrganisms() %>% View()
 ```

 *Define differentially expressed genes*

-  - Create a vector of 0’s and 1’s to denot whether or not genes are differentially expressed (limma analysis: topTable).
+  - Create a vector of 0’s and 1’s to denote whether or not genes are differentially expressed (limma analysis: topTable).
   - Add gene names to the vector so that GOSeq knows which gene each data point relates to.

-Load out topTable results from last session:
+Load our topTable results from last session:

 ``` r
 load('topTable.RData')